-HIGHBURY Quadrant School HIGHBURY Quadrant School in London finally has a lollypop lady.
+HIGHBURY Quadrant School London finally has a lollypop lady.
 What makes this specially important is that the parents' picket was threatened with arrests.
-The legal precedent is the Prebbles case, when the right to picket in non-industrial disputes was removed
+The legal precedent is the Prebbles case, when the right to picket in non-industrial disputes was removed . . .
+The picket ignored the threat and won!-JENNY JACKSON, Stoke JACKSON,